 Business Analysis Document

 - Business plan- business goals of the site and client's needs

-- Project Description- describes common purpose and ultimate goals for client and customer
+- Project Description- describes the common purpose and ultimate goals for client and customer

-- List of Tasks, Scenarios, Storyboards- number of tasks depends on complexity of proposed work.
+- List of Tasks, Scenarios, Storyboards- number of tasks depends on the complexity of the proposed work.
 Label tasks as easy, moderate or difficult

 - Overall design Goals